k-vyn/framer-material-kit/README.md

 If you'd like to add a component, please start a new coffee file, unless it's a directly related to another component similar to Tab & TabBar.
 Please use this boilerplate to help make the components consistent.

 <pre>
-## Allows you to use all the ios kit components & logic
+## Allows you to use all the Material Kit components & logic
-ios = require 'ios-kit'
+m = require 'material-kit'

 exports.defaults = {
 	## Add any thing a user can set in here.
 For example: